Lagrangian-based Equilibrium Propagation: generalisation to arbitrary boundary conditions & equivalence with Hamiltonian Echo Learning: RHEL is a particular case of the Lagrangian EP

-\textbf{Theoretical significance.} The combination of Theorems~\ref{thm:pfvp-cancellation} and~\ref{thm:equivalence} establishes a fundamental result: RHEL can be derived from first principles using variational methods of EP.
-Theorem~\ref{thm:pfvp-cancellation} demonstrates that the PFVP formulation is a solution instance of GLEP, the first one we found that does not have problematic boundary residuals.
-As such it can be used to train Lagrangian systems.
-Furthermore, we can also recover the RHEL learning rule for Hamiltonian systems: Theorem~\ref{thm:equivalence} shows that this computationally viable GLEP formulation is mathematically equivalent to RHEL through the Legendre transformation.
+\textbf{Theoretical significance.} The combination of Theorems~\ref{thm:pfvp-cancellation} and~\ref{thm:lep-rhel-equivalence} establishes a fundamental result: RHEL can be derived from first principles using variational methods of EP.
+Theorem~\ref{thm:pfvp-cancellation} demonstrates that the PFVP formulation is a solution instance of LEP, the first one we found that does not have problematic boundary residuals, and thus can be used to train Lagrangian systems.
+Furthermore, we can also recover the RHEL learning rule for Hamiltonian systems: Theorem~\ref{thm:lep-rhel-equivalence} shows that this computationally viable LEP formulation is mathematically equivalent to RHEL through the Legendre transformation.
 This equivalence provides a new theoretical foundation for RHEL, revealing that its distinctive properties---forward-only computation, scalability independent of model size, and local learning---emerge naturally from the variational structure of physical systems rather than being only the consequence of specific Hamiltonian dynamics.